imflaspohler/HMMSTR/README.md

 ### Advanced Options
 #### Motif Composition Plotting Options
 Optional plotting of motif compositon for targets on the repeat expansion panel of 64 disease associatd tandem repeats.
+Motif breakdown of the consensus sequence for each target is performed by motifscope, a tool for motif detection and analysis (https://github.com/holstegelab/MotifScope/).

 |  Argument &nbsp; &nbsp; &nbsp;  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;| Description |
 |---|---|
 |--motif_comp| Output consensus sequences for each target by haplotype and creates a visual plot of sequence breakdown by motif (default: not run)|